Sven Co-op

 Sven Co-op is a co-op variation of the 1998 first-person shooter Half-Life.
 The game, initially released as a mod in January 1999, and created by Daniel "Sven Viking" Fearon, enables players to play together on online servers to complete levels, many of which are based on the Half-Life universe but include other genres.
 In addition to the cooperative gameplay, Sven Co-op includes improvements from the original Half-Life, including improved artificial intelligence for both enemy and allied non-player characters.

 Since its original release, the project has been overseen by David "Sniper" McDermott.
 In 2013, Valve, which owns the rights to the Half-Life series, gave the development team the rights to publish the modification as a standalone title on Steam, and further allowed them to distribute the maps and assets of Half-Life to support its release.
 The standalone release, representing version 5.0 of the mod, was released in January 2016.

 Gameplay

 Sven Co-op is a first-person shooter based on Half-Life, using its GoldSrc game engine.
-The modification enables a server so many players can cooperate (along with and allied non-player characters) to complete levels against creatures and other enemies that are controlled by the computer.
+The modification enables a server to be hosted, so many players can cooperate (along with any allied non-player characters) to complete levels against creatures and other enemies that are controlled by the computer.
 The modification was initially based around the levels from Half-Life, but since have expanded to include the other Half-Life games and user-made levels.
 Multiple levels may be connected to make a longer campaign by the level designer.
 The game can also be played in single-player mode, taking advantage of improvements over the original Half-Life that were made by the modifications, particularly the artificial intelligence used by non-player characters.